Quantifying Information Loss under Coarse-Grained Partitions: A Discrete Framework for Explainable Artificial Intelligence: Object-to-Category Map

 CE studies how a fine-grained evaluation on a scale $U$ is mapped into a coarser categorization.
+In practice, an evaluation is always performed \emph{of} some collection of objects.
+For example, the evaluation ``Emily is in rank A because she scored 90 on a math test'' can be viewed as a two-step mapping: Emily (as an object) is first mapped to a fine-grained numerical score (90 points), and this score is then mapped to a coarse category (rank A).
+Accordingly, we need a map from each object to a category (an object-to-category map); however, this map is the composition of two maps: one from the object to a fine-grained score (an object-to-score map), and another from that fine-grained score to a coarse category (a score-to-category map).

+We begin by defining the score-to-category map.
 Given a coarse-grained partition $\pi$ of $U$ with grain family $\mathfrak{G}_\pi=\{G_{\pi,i}\}_{i\in I_\pi}$, the coarse categories are conceptually given by the grains $G_{\pi,i}\in\mathfrak{G}_\pi$.
-For technical convenience (measurability and pushforward constructions), we represent these categories by their labels $I_\pi$ and fix a \emph{coarse assignment} map
+For technical convenience (measurability and pushforward constructions), we represent these categories by their labels $I_\pi$ and fix a score-to-category map